-The Standard Radiation Environment Monitor on board Planck (SREM, Buehler et al. 1996) is a particle detector which is being flown on several ESA satellites.
+The Standard Radiation Environment Monitor on board Planck #SREM is a particle detector flown on several ESA satellites.
 The SREM consists of several detectors sensitive to different energy ranges, which can also be used in coincidence mode.
 In particular, the SREM measures count rates of high energy protons with E>20 MeV, electrons with E>0.5 MeV and Ions with 150 MeV < E < 185 MeV.